-Anytime you are getting ready to make a purchase the size of a house or light commercial property, you want to know you are making a knowledgeable decision.
+Anytime you are getting ready to make a purchase the size of a house or commercial property, you want to know you are making a knowledgeable decision.
 If you had a tool available to you that would give you the full picture on a property, wouldn’t you want to take advantage of it?
 Lifeline Home Inspections can give you that information with the help of BuildFax Reports to help you make an informed decision.

 What is a BuildFax Reports